AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 corresponds to exactly one element of the structure of the

-second, this assignment maintaining structural relations to the
+second, whereas this assignment maintaining structural relations

-other elements.
+to the other elements.
 If such a representation exists - sets and

 structures are isomorphic - both sets have